whole-tale/wt-design-docs/development/testing/Usability_Test_Results.rst

   Two respondents thought that personal data would be kept in home

-  The workspace folder had the greatest amount of uncertainty: each respondent failed to clearly identify it's purpose
+  The workspace folder had the greatest amount of uncertainty: each respondent failed to clearly identify its purpose.

 2. If you want to share a registered dataset, which folder would you put it in?